-That said, you might also have some dimmer unforeseeable time allotments subconsciously lurking back there, when you hear talk of climate change, electric cars, future stuff.
+That said, you might also have some dim, unforeseeable time allotments subconsciously lurking back there, when you hear talk of climate change, electric cars, future stuff.
 You might half think that anything beyond the year 2050 doesn’t really matter, because surely if I’m still around then (taking nothing for granted) I’ll only be a few years from dead.
 Who can possibly visualise the year 2050?

 When you have a child this all undergoes a massive shift.
-You start thinking in foreseeable allotments of five to ten years and that alone is plenty frightening enough.
+You start thinking in foreseeable allotments of five to ten years and that alone is frightening enough.

 But the unforeseeable allotment warps in mindbending fashion.
 It’s conceivable our children could live to the year 2100, the next century.
-Sorry, what?
-Shut up.

-Yes, sorry.
 Now you have a grand investment in a much longer stretch of time.